 When hiring an independent contractor, be sure to ask all the right questions and check with references as well as on rating sites like Yelp and Angie’s List.
 If you take care to select a good installer, you could save money compared to a certified installer.

 A certified installer reduces or eliminates your need to vet the contractor.
 Your new windows are expertly and attractively installed and can offer peak performance for decades to come and may be backed by a warranty.
 You will work with a team of expert installers who have been professionally certified to install their own brand of windows.
-This is the simplest option for most homeowners.
+This is the simplest — and often the best — replacement option for most homeowners.